Project Peach

 • headaches

-• eye strain (you may notice this after concentrating for a long time – on a computer, for example)
+• eye strain – you may notice this after concentrating for a long time, such as when using a computer

 Astigmatism normally happens alongside short-sightedness or long-sightedness.